susantiyuni/precursor-retrieval/README.md

 This repository contains the resources for:

-- Reproducing the proposed __SchemaPathRank__, a _scholarly lineage-aware_ precursor retrieval framework over heterogeneous knowledge graphs (details in our paper).
+- Reproducing the proposed __SchemaPathRank__, a _scholarly lineage-aware_ precursor retrieval framework over heterogeneous knowledge graphs.
 - Running all experiments including all baselines and ablation studies in the paper
-- Computing evaluation metrics reported in the paper, including significance testing result
+- Computing evaluation metrics reported in the paper
-- (Optionally) generating custom query–candidate pools using the constructed zbMATH knowledge graph
+- (Optionally) generating custom query–candidate pools using the constructed knowledge graph

 ---
 ## Contents